DTLaboratory/dtlaboratory.github.io/index.md

 # see https://somind.tech/dtlab-alligator/doc/dtlab/ for Open API docs
 ```

-## DT Lab Fully Functioning Cloud Deployment
+## DTLab Fully Functioning Cloud Deployment

 TODO TODO TODO

-## DT Lab Architecture
+## DTLab Architecture

 Introduction and Goals
 -------

-The DT Lab framework enables a user to instantiate a system of digital twins
+The DTLab framework enables a user to instantiate a system of digital twins
 in the public cloud or on-prem cluster of computers.

 The project goal is that a useful system can be instantiated from configured
-DT Lab components with complete security and integration features.
+DTLab components with complete security and integration features.
 It is
-also the goal of DT Lab to support configuration entirely in a declarative
+also the goal of DTLab to support configuration entirely in a declarative
 deployment-time style via REST-like API - no first class programming language
 coding should be required to program useful DTs.